Head over Heels (1922 film): Plot

-As described in a film magazine, Tina (Normand), an Italian acrobat, is engaged by Sterling (Menjou), a member of a New York City theater company, to come to New York City as a star.
-She arrives in her native costume and, realizing he has picked a lemon, Sterling asks Lawson (Thompson), his partner, to get him out of the contract.
+As described in a film magazine, Tina, an Italian acrobat, is engaged by Sterling, a member of a New York City theater company, to come to New York City as a star.
+She arrives in her native costume and, realizing he has picked a lemon, Sterling asks Lawson, his partner, to get him out of the contract.
 A press agent learns of the situation and agrees to take over the contract.
-He arranges to have her meet Al Wilkins (Belmore), a patent medicine manufacturer, who is also a motion picture magnet.
+He arranges to have her meet Al Wilkins, a patent medicine manufacturer, who is also a motion picture magnet.
 After being dressed up by a beauty specialist, both Wilkins and Lawson crave her favor.
 She is in love with Lawson, however, and when he receives a business note from another, she almost breaks up his party by jumping into its midst and fighting Lawson's client.
 In the end, everything is straightened out and there is a "twinkling of wedding bells" finish.